-Note: Panel (a) shows the import share in terms of Thai baht value by exporting country (in %) for the top 10 largest exporting countries (during 2007-2019) to Thailand.
-Panel (b) shows the import share in terms of Thai baht value by currency of invoicing (in %) for these 10 countries.
+Note: This figure shows the import share in terms of Thai baht value by currency of invoicing (in %) for the top 10 largest exporting countries (during 2007-2019) to Thailand.
+The import share in terms of Thai baht value by exporting country (in %) is shown in parentheses.